 State Library of Queensland proudly manages the awards in collaboration with sponsors, industry partners and the writing community.

 The 2019 awards are open and offer a total prize pool of $253,500.

 There are ten national prizes for outstanding books by Australian writers, illustrators and creators.
 This includes the $25,000 Queensland Premier’s Award for a work of State Significance which highlights a uniquely Queensland story.
-Nominations close 31 May 2019.
-A$50 nomination fee applies to the published book award categories.
-Some fee-exemptions are available.
+Nominations are now closed.

 There are two unpublished manuscripts awards – the Glendower Award for an Emerging Queensland Writer and the David Unaipon Award for an Emerging Aboriginal and/or Torres Strait Islander Writer.
 Nominations close 30 June 2019 and there is no fee to apply.